Vyral/base-template/_posts/2020-08-10-q-what-can-you-learn-at-our-seller-forum.md

 We have another home seller forum coming up, and you’re cordially invited to learn everything you need to know to boost your home sale by thousands of dollars.&nbsp;

-Due to COVID-19, **this forum will be hosted virtually via Zoom.** Paul Douglas will once again be moderating, and along with sharing our secrets to taking advantage of this market, we’ll also send you a free copy of our 40-page marketing guide.&nbsp;
+Due to COVID-19,&nbsp;**this forum will be hosted virtually via a****&nbsp;webinar.**&nbsp;Paul Douglas will once again be moderating, and along with sharing our secrets to taking advantage of this market, we’ll also send you a free copy of our 40-page marketing guide.

 {% include pullquote.html %}